thescouser89/faster_cheetah/README.md

 Modifications are in cheetahlocal.
 No changes have been done to cheetahlocalOld.

 ECE1747 group:
-Gary Chaw
-Dustin Kut Moy Cheung
+Gary Chaw, Dustin Kut Moy Cheung, Alan Ng
-Alan Ng

 # How to run
 ### ColStore